 The waiting list for the Cayuse mailing list is huge and you need to be well-connected to get a bottle via retail.
 Either way, current vintages are worth the hunt!

 Last year Christophe Baron finally made the cover of the Wine Spectator.
 Cayuse, Horsepower and No Girls make some of the top wines in Washington.
 Christophe recently launched a new project, Hors Categorie.
-Lastly, Christophe at long last is hard at work on making a vintage Champagne.
-Details on this project are a year or so out.
+Lastly, Christophe at long last announced the upcoming release of his first vintage Champagne.
+Champagne Christophe Baron.
+They are currently taking names for the mailing list.